 The Serpent: Shop The 70s Style

 The BBC’s eight-part true-crime drama The Serpent had us all seriously enthralled in lockdown and even more so now it’s on Netflix.
 The show follows Charles Sobhraj, (played by Tahar Rahim) who through a web of fraud and disguise, lured and murdered Western tourists who were traveling Southeast Asia in the 1970s.
-The series is set upon the rich backdrop of Bangkok, Paris, and Nepal—the entire aesthetic of the show seriously stylised, despite its heavy subject matter.
+The series is set upon the rich backdrop of Bangkok, Paris, and Nepal—the entire aesthetic of the show is seriously stylised, despite its heavy subject matter.

 Images from the time show the real Marie-Andrée was never far from her adored fashion magazines Vogue and Paris Match.
-When bringing Monique to life, costume designer Rachel Walsh explained that Marie created a false character to fit into her new life, replicating the glamourous look of the women she saw on the glossy pages of her magazines.
-Walsh replicated Leclerc’s IRL look by channeling fashion icons Jane Birkin, Bianca Jagger Françoise Hardy, and Catherine Deneuve—all of which Marie will have read about in her beloved style mags.
+When bringing Monique to life, costume designer Rachel Walsh explained that Marie created a false character to fit into her new life, replicating the glamorous look of the women she saw on the glossy pages of her magazines.
+Walsh replicated Leclerc’s IRL look on Jenna Coleman by channelling fashion icons Jane Birkin, Bianca Jagger Françoise Hardy, and Catherine Deneuve—all of which Marie will have read about in her beloved style mags.
 Monique and Charles’s style was not the only important costume takeaway.
 The show nails the outfits of the surrounding characters just as well.
 A prime example is Nadine Gires in her crochet bikini or Angela Knippenberg’s stunning square neck gown she wears to an embassy party.
 Walsh had replica items made from images of the real characters and found original 70s gems for the cast on eBay.
 Whilst not to undermine the serious topics the show covers, if watching has sparked your interest in fashion from decades gone by, working a 70s style look into your wardrobe will put you in good stead for the upcoming S/S 21 season.
 On the catwalks at Chloé and Balenciaga 70s-inspired flared denim ruled, and at Miu Miu, Stine Goya and Gucci, clothes all nodded to the era of Madame Monique.